arisha011/PPS_2022/arisha/2221019/program4.md

- program : write a program to show the greater number
+ ### Program 4 : Write a program to show the greater number.
  ```
 # include <stdio.h>
   int main()